- Politics and Social Issues»

 #3 Hot Water Heaters

-Just about every hot water heater has a thermostat adjustment.
-Just about every hot water heater is set to the maximum thermostat.
+Just about every hot water heater has a thermostat adjustment and just about every one of those hot water heaters is set to the maximum temperature.
 How many of us use the hottest setting of water for anything?
 I know I have to use a little cold water whenever I wash dishes or take a shower.
 A big way to save on your overall water and electric bills is to locate that thermostat.
 Some of them have temperature readings, while some only have a turn knob.
 This is a very simple thing to do.
 I know a lot think, "Well I have no idea how to do that".
 If that's the case I have you covered.
 How to Adjust a thermostat on a Water Heater

 #4 Washing Clothes